-Applications for assistance are available via your Camp Greenville account by February 1st.
+Applications for assistance are available by February 1st after you pay you $100 deposit via your Camp Greenville account.
 In February, log into your account and click the ‘forms’ tab.
 The form must be submitted online via the CampMinder system.

 Your biggest concern is for your child’s safety and we understand this.
 The health and safety of our campers is our top priority here at YMCA Camp Greenville.
 Regardless of how beneficial a program could be, it is worthless unless an effective camp health and safety program is in place and implemented by knowledgeable summer staff.